24-year-old arrested after staff reported seeing armed man at Baybrook Mall

-HOUSTON, Texas (KTRK) -- A 24-year-old man is accused of threatening a man with a gun at Baybrook Mall.
+HOUSTON, Texas (KTRK) -- A 24-year-old man is accused of threatening another man with a gun at Baybrook Mall.

 Eli Anthony Villarreal was charged with aggravated assault with a deadly weapon.